Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 **Technical Background and reproducing:**

 1. Create various "Conditional Access Policies" in the home tenant that will apply to the test user.
-Check sign-in activities from the user in the home tenant to get an overview of all policies that was applied:
+Check sign-in activities from the user in the home tenant to get an overview of all policies that were applied:

     ![../2020-07-16-azuread-b2b-security-considerations/AADB2B4.png](../2020-07-16-azuread-b2b-security-considerations/AADB2B4.png)